-As more fighter pilots were needed, many were trained at Craig Field (later Craig Air Force Base) near Selma.
+As more fighter pilots were needed, many were trained at Craig Field near Selma.
 A huge air base was set up at Brookley Field in Mobile to train glider pilots.
 Some of today's regional airports were once military bases.
 These include Deatsville, Shorter, Elmore, Napier Field near Dothan, and Courtland Field in north Alabama.